Astoria Boulevard: Description

 In East Elmhurst, Astoria Boulevard is a wide six lane, median divided street.
 However, traffic is usually light on the boulevard, presumably because the boulevard runs parallel to the busier Northern Boulevard and Grand Central Parkway.
 During rush hours, though, this road becomes a major artery, serving as an alternate route to the Grand Central Parkway to access the Whitestone Expressway, and as a result, it frequently becomes congested.
 The efficient synchronization of the traffic lights minimize heavy delays, making this a popular alternate route to take instead of the Grand Central.
 The portion of Astoria Boulevard between roughly 31st and 78th Streets in Astoria serves as a frontage road, or service road for the Grand Central Parkway.

 Between First and 31st Streets, it is a busy two lane road, with bidirectional traffic.
 Here most of the traffic is bound for either the Whitestone Expressway or the Grand Central Parkway.

 Transportation

-Astoria Boulevard is served by the following:
+Astoria Boulevard is served by the following bus and subway routes: